fenixkz/rl_journey/Lesson-3/theory.md

 ### N-step return

-A final question you might ask is: if we used eligibility traces in tabular Q-learning to propagate rewards back more quickly, can we use them in DQN?
+Another question you might ask is: if we used eligibility traces in tabular Q-learning to propagate rewards back more quickly, can we use them in DQN?
 The answer is **no**, and it's worth understanding exactly why.

 To understand the incompatibility, we first need to recall how eligibility traces work.